Our Favorite Family Summer Activities in North Lake Tahoe

 Note: click here for updates on Northwoods trail nature loop closures due to construction during summer 2020

 Historic Donner Pass Trail (easy)

 This is an easy and unique hike through graffiti lined tunnels high above Donner Lake.
 Upon entering the tunnels you will feel the temperature immediately drop which is refreshing on a hot day.
-We parked at the China Wall Marker Parking Area on Donner Pass Rd. and hiked past the Native American Petroglyphs before reaching the tunnels above.
-A porta-potty is available at the parking area.
+Parking is available in a dirt lot across from the Donner Ski Ranch.
+Enter the first tunnel at the far end of this lot.

 Glacier Way Trailhead (easy-moderate)

 This trailhead leads to several different trails ranging in length and ability.
 The path to my favorite lookout spot (pictured below) starts 0.5 mile from the trailhead at a flat area on the left hand side of the Glacier Way trail that looks like a small parking lot.
 Follow trail marker 20a on the left until you reach a large rock marking a panoramic view of Donner Lake.
 On occasion we have been lucky enough to come across patches of snow during our summer hikes along the Glacier Way Trail and enjoy an impromptu snowball fight.
 A parking lot and porta-potty are available at the trailhead.

 Mount Judah Loop Trail (moderate)

 This 4.8 mile trail is off of the Pacific Crest Trail.
 It is the most difficult of the three and is rated moderate due to the uphill portions.
 We parked on Donner Pass Road and caught the Pacific Crest Trail on Old Donner Summit Road.
 The Pacific Crest Trail led us to the Mount Judah Loop Trail.
 The wildflowers and views made for an amazing hike.
 There was a porta-potty available on the paved portion of the road near the start of the hike.